 Stefan Thomke, an authority on the management of innovation, is the William Barclay Harding Professor of Business Administration at Harvard Business School.
 He has worked with US, European and Asian firms on product, process, and technology development, organizational design and change, and strategy.

 Professor Thomke was born and grew up in Calw, Germany.
-He holds B.S. and M.S. degrees in Electrical Engineering, a S.M. degree in Operations Research, a S.M. degree in Management from the MIT Sloan School of Management, and a Ph.D. degree in Electrical Engineering and Management from the Massachusetts Institute of Technology (MIT) where he was awarded a Lemelson-MIT doctoral fellowship for invention and innovation research.
+He holds Bachelor and Masters degrees in Electrical Engineering, Masters degrees in Operations Research and Management (MBA equivalent), and a Ph.D. degree in Electrical Engineering and Management from the Massachusetts Institute of Technology (MIT) where he was awarded a Lemelson-MIT doctoral fellowship for invention and innovation research.
+Professor Thomke was also awarded honory degrees in Economics (Doctorate from the HHL Leipzig Graduate School of Management) and Arts (Masters from Harvard University).
 Prior to joining the Harvard University faculty, he worked in electronics and semiconductor manufacturing and later was with McKinsey & Company in Germany where he served clients in the automotive and energy industries.